ndiego/carousel-block-speed-build/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A modern carousel block that displays cover blocks as slides.
-Built during WordCamp Asia 2025 Speed Build Challenge.
+Built during the [Speed Build Challenge](https://asia.wordcamp.org/2025/session/wordpress-speed-build-challenge/) at WordCamp Asia 2025.

 == Description ==

 This block allows you to create responsive, customizable carousels using WordPress cover blocks as slides.
-It was initially built during the Speed Build Challenge at WordCamp Asia 2024.
+It was initially built during the [Speed Build Challenge](https://asia.wordcamp.org/2025/session/wordpress-speed-build-challenge/) at WordCamp Asia 2025.

 **Features:**